omerkara/omer-kara-personal/content/research-history/01-research-experience/index.md

 ---
-# Configure Research Experience Item Page.
+# Configure Research Experience Page.

 ## Info.
 title: "Research Experience"
-subtitle: "During Postdoctoral and Graduate Researcher" ## Does not shown on the Research Main Page.
+subtitle: "As Postdoctoral and Graduate Researcher" ## Does not shown on the My Research History Main Page.
-excerpt: "Research experience during postdoctoral and graduate researcher." ## Shown on the My Research History Main Page, but does not shown on the Research Experience Item Page.
+excerpt: "Research experience as postdoctoral and graduate researcher." ## Shown on the My Research History Main Page, but does not shown on the Research Experience Page.

 ## Metadata.
 date: "2023-01-30"